MissingBitStudios/igneous/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0) - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements